 When shopping for a new mattress, especially a memory foam mattress, the memory foam density is an important aspect to consider when comparing and researching options.
-While density isn’t everything, it does affect a few important characteristics of a mattress and the owner’s potential satisfaction.
+While density isn’t the only way to find the best mattress, it does affect a few important characteristics of a mattress and the owner’s potential satisfaction.
 In this article, we will explain what density is, what it means, and compare the memory foam density ranges of top brands.

 What is Density & What Does it Mean?